Tonetfal/JKPS/README.md

 # KPS
-Is a simple program that shows keystates, keys per second, total keys and current beats per minute.
+KPS is a simple program that shows keystates, keys per second, total keys and current beats per minute.
 The program is intended to be used in rythm games such as osu!, stepmania etc.

 # Preview
 ![](https://i.imgur.com/aAtnBRt.gif)